Are Nevada Records Public?

 The Nevada Revised Statutes Chapter 239 exempts some government records from public access.
 Record custodians have the right to deny any request to access a document that is confidential under law.
 If the record only contains some confidential information while some other parts of the records are publicly accessible, the protected parts may be redacted.
 Examples of records that are exempt in Nevada include:

 - Confidential records of some individuals within the government.
 Records containing personal information of retired judges, justices, peace officers, and other judicial officers are not available to members of the public.
 Therefore, only qualified persons can obtain access to such records pursuant to Nevada Revised Statutes 1A.110.
+Qualified persons who are allowed to access any of the aforementioned retired government personnel records include and are not limited to their spouse and a court administrator.
+In certain cases, the board of county commissioners, the city council, or the government personnel beneficiary may also be allowed access.

 - Records of the status of juveniles as special immigrant children.
 Any information regarding the immigrant status of a child in proceedings by a court for a child to apply to the United States Citizenship and Immigration Services for a special immigrant juvenile status shall not be part of public records.
 Any record of the proceedings which is not made confidential by law shall be sealed by the court that determined the proceedings pursuant to Nevada Revised Statutes 3.2203.